 Mona Partner Since 2020

-For over 40 years, the Foundation for the Application and Teaching of Science (FUNDAEC) has worked to strengthen the social fabric, develop human resources at the grassroots (children, youth, community leaders and especially women), and support efforts to achieve spiritual and material prosperity in communities.
+For 50 years, the Foundation for the Application and Teaching of Science (FUNDAEC) has worked to strengthen the social fabric, develop human resources at the grassroots (children, youth, community leaders and especially women), and support efforts to achieve spiritual and material prosperity in communities.
 FUNDAEC’s learning programs aim to transform daily practices to improve the well-being of the entire population.

 Income inequality in Colombia is among the worst in the world, and more than a third of the population lives below the poverty line.
 Forced displacement continues to be prevalent because of violence among guerrillas, paramilitary groups, and Colombian security forces.
 Afro-Colombian and indigenous populations are disproportionately affected.
 In Cali, Tuluá, Puerto Tejada and the surrounding areas where FUNDAEC has been working, the youth population are at risk of falling into drug trafficking, drug addiction, delinquency and other social problems.